2/19/2020

 Operator

-Ladies and gentlemen, if you have a question at this time, please press star, then the number one key on your touchtone telephone.
-If your question has been answered or you wish to remove yourself from the queue, please press the pound key.
-Your next question comes from Charlie Anderson from Doherty & Company.
+ladies and gentlemen if you have a question at this time please press star then the number one key on your touchtone telephone if your question has been answered or you wish to remove yourself from the queue please press the pound key your next question comes from charlie anderson from dardian company yeah thanks for taking my questions and congrats on a stellar 2019. i want to i want to start with automotive a few things i think number one

 speaker